Aller au contenu principal

 • Must not include fields that should remain private to your institution or that will not be useful in LOD form.
 Examples include internal database IDs, institutional information about object purchasing, or personal information about still-living persons.

 • Should not include blank fields or placeholders for data you will not have time to add in the near future.
-Those fields are usually best left for a second round of conversion once you are comfortable with the process.
+Those fields are usually best left for a second round of transformation once you are comfortable with the process.

 Info